 Mindy Nicewonger at the core processing station inside the drill tent for the South Pole Ice Core project.
 The IDD recovers ice cores approximately 2-meters in length.
 The 2-meter long sections of core are then cut into 1-meter long sections so that they fit into the standard-sized insulated shipping container (ISC) boxes used by the US ice-coring community to transport ice cores.
 A dry-cut circular saw is used to make the cuts.
 Credit: Murat Aydin

-The lift system used to move ice cores up out of the South Pole Ice Core project's core storage trench.
+Moving ice cores up out of the South Pole Ice Core project's core storage trench to ready them for transport to McMurdo Station.
 Credit: Jay Johnson

 Cutting the 2-meter long sections of brittle ice into 1-meter long sections during the 2015-2016 summer field season of the South Pole Ice Core project.
 Credit: Jay Johnson